top of page

 • You’re on a budget

-• Your shoot concept is simple
+• Your shoot concept is straightforward and well-planned

-• You/your client is highly creative and organized
+• You are highly creative and organized

 • You don’t have an insanely quick turnaround requirement